olilarkin/awesome-musicdsp/README.md

-# More Awesome Music DSP*
+# More Awesome Music DSP (and Audio Programming) resources*

 This is a curated list of my favourite music DSP and audio programming resources.
-This was originally meant to be an official "Awesome list", but apparently you are not meant to write in the first person, so this is now a "more awesome" list.
+It was originally meant to be an official "Awesome list", but apparently you are not meant to write in the first person, so it is now a "more awesome" list.

 Oli Larkin

-## Frameworks
+## Plug-in/App Frameworks

 - [iPlug2](https://github.com/iPlug2) - Originally created by Cockos, iPlug is an awesome plug-in framework.
 For a long time, I was maintaining a [fork of iPlug1](https://github.com/olilarkin/wdl-ol), but over the last few years [Alex Harker](https://github.com/AlexHarker) and I have reworked it into something new, with the imaginitive name: iPlug2.
 It's a massive improvement on the original version, adding support for GPU accelerated vector graphics, iOS, WebViews, AUv3 and compiling to WebAudio/WASM, amongst many other things. iPlug2's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.
 - [JUCE](https://github.com/juce-framework/JUCE) - JUCE is an undeniably awesome C++ application/plug-in framework with audio roots.
 It boasts a vast amount of functionality for the development of music software, including support for almost all plug-in formats and platforms.
 JUCE is used widely in the music technology industry and it has excellent documentation, code standards, features and support.
 The JUCE team organise the [Audio Developer's Conference (ADC)](https://juce.com/adc) which is one of the best conferences to attend if you like audio programming.
 What's more all the videos from all the ADCs so far are available [on youtube](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ/videos).
-- [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI toolkit for audio plug-ins.
-It is released under a BSD licence, it's an impressive piece of work and many plug-in developers use it for their products.
 - [AudioKit](http://audiokit.io/) - AudioKit uses the Swift programming language.
 It's a high level DSP and UI toolkit for audio things.
 If you want to make apps for Apple's devices this is a great option, although if you want to do more low level, custom DSP, you will still have to do some C/C++.
 The AudioKit team have also published a nice [AUv3 template project](https://github.com/AudioKit/AUv3-Example-App).
-- [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to make the DAW Reaper, amongst other things.
-Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation and the code is difficult to understand.
-For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
 - [ASPiK](http://www.aspikplugins.com/) - This is a framework from [Will Pirkle](https://www.willpirkle.com/), used in his books, which is based on the VST3 SDK and it's AU/AAX wrappers, along with VST GUI and its runtime UI editor.
 It includes a project creator and a lot of extra "nuts and bolts" code for plug-in development.
 - [DPF](https://github.com/DISTRHO/DPF) - Distrho Plug-in Framework is a nice C++ plug-in framework by falkTX, supporting lots of Linux formats.
 - [Jamba](https://jamba.dev/) - A new framework built on top of the VST3SDK & VSTGUI, with some useful extra widgets and good CMake support
 - [DPlug](https://dplug.org/) - A plug-in framework using the D programming language, that has had a huge amount of work over many years.
 I haven't tried it, but I've decided to include it here in solidarity with the authors.
 As a fellow open-source framework developer, it's nice if people know about your work.

+## UI Frameworks

+- [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI framework for audio plug-ins.
+It is released under a BSD licence, it's an impressive piece of work and many plug-in developers use it for their products.
 - [Elements](https://github.com/cycfi/elements) - A very promising UI framework for audio software using modern C++.
 - [PUGL](https://github.com/lv2/pugl) - A cross platform GLFW-like solution that lets plug-in developers use OpenGL for their UIs